How long will the process take?

 Are you able to work with vulnerable individuals/a diverse range of individuals?
 Do you have experience in this?

 Yes we do and our maxim here is that everyone is always treated as an individual.
 No assumptions are made about how any one person may wish us to approach their contribution to the film.
 That said, we are observant and sensitive to everyone’s needs and can respond and reconfigure shoots dynamically according to any specific requirements.
-We’ve worked closely with people with a wide range of disabilities and social disadvantages and tackled many difficult subjects including accessibility, substance misuse, human trafficking, forced migration and miscarriage.
+We’ve worked closely with people with a wide range of disabilities and social disadvantages and tackled many difficult subjects including accessibility, substance misuse, human trafficking, gender equality, forced migration and miscarriage.

 What if I want my film subtitling?